 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Saxifragales - Family: Crassulaceae

-This succulent plant, a member of the stonecrop family, has its leaves joined into a tube.
-Navelwort is commonly found on walls and steep banks, especially in permanently damp, shaded areas.
+This succulent plant, a member of the Stonecrop family, has its leaves joined into a tube.
+Navelwort, also known as Wall Pennywort, is commonly found on walls and steep banks, especially in permanently damp, shaded areas.

 When exposed to sunlight and drought theleaves curl up and the stems and flowers turn reddish, while in damp shaded locations the whole plant retains its green colours.

 In shady situations, palid spikes of bell-shaped flowers of the navelwort first appear in May, and the green fruits ripen and turn brown through the summer months.

 Wall Pennywort grows on damp coastal cliffs, on roadside banks, near the trunks of large trees and particularly from crevices in garden walls and field boundary dry-stone walls.
 This pioneering plant even colonises holes in tree trunks, gaps in roof gutters and the sides and tops of dry-stone walls.

 In Britain and Ireland Umbilicus rupestris can be seen in flower during May, June and early July.
 The dried stems with their brown fruits persist through summer and autumn, occasionally remaining intact as new flower spikes start to emerge in the following springtime.

 In southern Europe, Wall Pennywort can be seen in flower from the start of the calendar year, and the fruits have usually ripened by early April.